About Neighborhood Watch

 Step 2: Contact Marion County Sheriff's Community Resource Unit: 503.588.7981 for help getting started and deciding on the date/time of your start-up meeting.
 Determine a location.
 The Sheriff's Office will provide you with customized invitations to distribute to your neighbors.

 Step 3: A Crime Prevention deputy will attend your first meeting, explain the program and discuss crime prevention tips.
 Neighbors are encouraged to take this opportunity to mention any crime-related concerns in the area.
 NEIGHBORHOOD WATCH window decals will be distributed for display on each participant's home and the procedure for obtaining NEIGHBORHOOD WATCH road signs explained.
 Urban signs cost $30 & rural $40.
-Marion County Public Works will install the signs at no charge to the NEIGHBORHOOD WATCH group.
+Marion County Public Works will contact you for installation cost and scheduling.